ashleychampagne/Web-Scraping-Toolkit/Beautiful-Soup-Workflow.md

     python3 -m pip install lxml
     ~~~
     If you get a _permission denied_ error preface each command with the word "sudo".
 This will prompt you to enter your password to install dependencies.
-4. Add the following to the begining of your document:
+4. Open the text file you created.
+Add the following to the begining of your document:
     ~~~
     import requests
     from bs4 import BeautifulSoup